 The hours are flexible and schedules change each semester.
 Externs work 20 hrs/week over the course of 3 or 4 days and some evening hours are required.

 Applications are reviewed on a rolling basis starting in January.
-Although the application deadline is not until March 1st, we receive a large number of applications each year for a limited number of positions.
+Although the application deadline is not until March 1, we receive many applications each year for a limited number of positions.

 Offers for interviews will be granted on a rolling basis.
 We strongly encourage you to apply as soon as possible.
 We understand if your letters of recommendation may be delayed.